 Ensure that your production line is as efficient as possible before you increase your sales quotas.
 You want to maximise production before you have orders to fill.
 This optimisation will also allow you to expand without adding much more equipment.

 As your business grows, recognise that small business plans aren’t good enough anymore.
 You’ll have to find a way to leverage volume and find a better energy deal.
 In this case, it would be wise to work with a brokerage service that will understand your business and be able to connect you with multiple service providers while negotiating for you.
-Energy brokerage services like Utility Bidder, for instance, are familiar with large business energy contracts.
+Energy brokerage services, for instance, are familiar with large business energy contracts.
 Demand volume discounts from your suppliers.

 Pay attention to your inventory.
 Don’t make things in the vague hope they’ll sell.
 And don’t build up a massive inventory that may go bad or go out of style before you can sell it.
 If you are stuck with such an inventory, liquidate it so that you can reinvest that capital into the business.
 Determine what assets you own and how they contribute to the bottom line.
 Be willing to sell unused equipment and material.
 This reduces how much effort it takes to manage your assets, and it raises capital.
 It may even help you avoid liquidity problems.